 Don’t worry if he drops a leaf or two after delivery while adjusting to his new home.
 It’s totally normal.
 He may also drop a couple in winter.

 Fiddle-leaf fig; Banjo fig

 Plant height (including pot)

 About fiddle leaf figs

-This fiddle leaf fig tree is a mature version of our Fidel.
+These fiddle leaf fig trees are mature versions of our Fidel.